MoralG/Interconexion_de_Servidores_de_BBDD/Interconexiones.md

 ~~~
 CREATE PUBLIC DATABASE LINK ConexionPalomaPSQLU
-CONNECT TO paloma
+CONNECT TO "paloma"
-IDENTIFIED BY paloma
+IDENTIFIED BY "paloma"
 USING 'PSQLU';
 ~~~